Fantasy-prone personality: Characteristic features

 Fantasy prone persons are reported to spend up to half (or more) of their time awake fantasizing or daydreaming.
 People with Type 1 FPP will often confuse or mix their fantasies with their real memories.
-They also report out-of-body experiences, and other similar experiences that are interpreted by the some fantasizers as psychic (parapsychological) or mystical.
-However, those with Type 2 have perfect ability to distinguish between reality and fantasy, much like the people with schizoid personality disorder.
+They also report out-of-body experiences, and other similar experiences that are interpreted by some fantasizers as psychic (parapsychological) or mystical.
+However, those with Type 2 have perfect ability to distinguish between reality and fantasy.

 A paracosm is an extremely detailed and structured fantasy world often created by extreme or compulsive fantasizers.

 Wilson and Barber listed numerous characteristics in their pioneer study, which have been clarified and amplified in later studies.
 These characteristics include some or many of the following experiences: